mobi-css/mobi.css/site/source/reference/index.md

 </div>
 ```

-If there is no `units-gap` class in the parent element, the child element will has the same behave no matter you use `unit-0` or not.
+If there is no `units-gap` class in the parent element, the child element will has the same behave no matter you use `unit-0` or not:

 {% raw %}
 <div class="flex-left top-gap">